ludiosarchive/Minerva/docs/Overview.rst

 Minerva limitations
 =============

-Minerva server is written in Python, which is really slow.
+Minerva server is written in Python, which is slow [#]_.
 Ideally, Minerva server would run on Factor_.

+For cross-domain communication, Minerva relies on access to many subdomains + ``document.domain``.
-Relies on subdomains + document.domain for cross-domain communication, which necessitates a wildcard SSL cert.
+If HTTPS is needed, this necessitates a wildcard SSL cert.

 	**Future:** For cross-domain, we could rely on one or more of: